omniah-elmorshedy

 “Most of my career has been in community pharmacy so this program has exposed me to more practice settings, use of technology, and kept my knowledge current.”

-The NTPD Program requires the completion of 35 semester credit hours of didactic coursework and 30 credit hours of experiential training in advanced pharmacy practice experiences (APPEs), or rotations, for a total of 65 semester credit hours.
-Learn more about the didactic curriculum and experiential training in the tabs.
+The NTPD Program requires the completion of at least 57 semester credit hours of didactic coursework* and 36 credit hours of experiential training in advanced pharmacy practice experiences (APPEs), or rotations, for a total of 93 semester credit hours.

 Upon admission into the NTPD Program, all students will schedule an advising call.
 During the advising call, every student will receive an individualized plan defining how and when the student will complete the didactic and experiential requirements.
 Any student can request an advising call at any time during the semester.